-Making the tomato sauce at home using fresh San Marzano tomatoes is a dream come true!
+Making the tomato sauce from fresh San Marzano tomatoes at home is a dream come true for me!
 It’s easy and fun!

 I never imagined that I could spot San Marzano tomatoes in my city i.e. Bangalore.
 But thanks to my supermarket, I could accomplish what I wished for a long time.
 San Marzano is the traditional Italian tomatoes used to make the classic tomato sauce for Italian pastas and pizzas.
 These San Marzano tomatoes are sold in canned version which is also a rare thing here and insanely expensive due to import duties.

-But just out of the blues, I recently spotted fresh San Marzano in my supermarket which is sourced from a local farmer specialized for rare vegetables.
+But just out of the blues, I recently spotted fresh San Marzano tomatoes in my supermarket which is sourced from a local farmer specialized for rare vegetables.
 Regular tomatoes are heavily used in Indian curries and are in abundance everywhere but San Marzano tomatoes are something which we Indians have hardly heard of.
-So, finally today I am making the basic tomato sauce using fresh San Marzano which is really a dream come true!
+So, finally today I am making the basic tomato sauce from fresh San Marzano tomatoes which is really a long-awaited dream coming true!

 Quite a long time ago, I shared the recipe of marinara sauce using our regular Indian tomatoes which I used to use for pizzas and pasta and that recipe still holds its place.
 Due to the difference in taste and texture between the two types of tomatoes I used in these two recipes, the final product will be somewhat different, but the basic process is same.
-That time I was not into video recipes, so this time it was good to have the steps recorded and I hope our videos help you to achieve the best results out of our recipes.
+Earlier I was not into video recipes, so this time it seemed to be a good idea to have the steps recorded and I hope our videos help you to achieve the best results out of our recipes.

 - San Marzano tomato – 1.5 kg

 - Olive oil – 2 tbsp

 - Garlic paste – 1 tbsp

 - Salt – 2 tsp